 Trello was the first application I used to manage both my work projects as well as my personal projects in Kanban style.
-Before I came in contact with trello, I was not really aware of what a Kanban application could do for your productivity workflow.
+Before I came in contact with Trello, I was not really aware of what a Kanban application could do for your productivity workflow.
 With Trello, my eyes were opened and I became a sort of evangelist.
-I told others about the possibilities of a Kanban board and gave demos to colleagues and many became because of that also believers of such a tool.
-Later, but probably not because of me, the organization I work for completely switched to Trello.
-Again a bit later we moved to Jira, due to the size of the organization and the specific requirements that this entails.
+I told others about the possibilities of a Kanban board and gave demos to colleagues and many became, because of that, also believers of these kinds of tools.
+Later, but probably not only because of me, the organization I work for completely switched to Trello.
+Some years later we moved to Jira and Azure Boards, due to the size of the organization and the specific requirements that this entails.

 Trello is, just like Meistertask and Zenkit, a powerful tool.
 Initially, in my opinion, Trello was slightly simpler than the other applications, but now that I have looked at it again after years, Trello has also become much more powerful and extensive.

-Here a nice short tutorial from the Trello team.
+Here is a nice short tutorial from the Trello team.